 The participation in a study can cause some inconvenience to daily life and can be time-consuming.
-During the study, the families in the intervention school districts will receive school meals for the children, inspiration, and support for healthier lifestyle habits, and the control schools will be invited to an activity day by the end of the study period.
-After completion of the study all children receive a diploma (Appendix 22) and after data analysis, and publication of the main scientific papers, the parents can read about the study's main conclusions on the project's website.
+During the study, the families in the intervention schools will receive free school meals for the children, inspiration, and support for healthier lifestyle habits, and at the control schools the participating classes will be invited to an activity day by the end of the study period and teachers will be offered education in FIT FIRST teen.
+All participating children will receive a small gift at each measurement round (see section 9), and after completion of the study all children will receive a diploma (Appendix 22).
+After data analysis, and publication of the main scientific papers, the parents can read about the study's main conclusions on the project's website.
+In addition, the parents of children that have provided a blood sample will receive the child's iron status.
 The schools and local communities are also expected to benefit from the study in terms of elevated knowledge and focus on a healthy lifestyle.